bitcoinops/bitcoinops.github.io/_topics/en/silent-payments.md

 ---

-Traditionally, a new address should be generated whenever a user receives two or more payments.
+Traditionally, a new address should be generated for every payment.
 This is because when you receive several payments to the same Bitcoin address, others can reasonably assume that the same person received all of those payments even if the payments are later spent in separate transactions.
 This is also known as address reuse,